IronOxidizer/lemmy-lite/README.md

 # lemmy-lite
 A static, JSless, touch-friendly Lemmy frontend built for legacy web clients and maximum performance

 This project is not intended for official use, but rather as a proof-of-concept for pre-rendering [Lemmy](https://github.com/LemmyNet/lemmy).
-Eventually it will transition into a microservice that is ran alongside [Lemmy](https://github.com/LemmyNet/lemmy), for example, under a *lite.lemmy.com* sub domain.
+Eventually it will transition into a microservice that is ran alongside Lemmy, for example, under *lite.lemmy.com* or *lemmy.com/lite*.
 Ideally it will run on the same machine removing any extra latency in API calls.

 ### Built With